EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation: System Design

-The Azure Spatial Anchor can be used to co-localize Hololens and the Spot robot, in order to use it we used the Microsoft Azure Spatial Anchors package.
-In the Azure~\cite{spatial_anchor} official tutorial, the code for creating anchors is given.
+\textbf{Spatial Anchor.} The Azure Spatial Anchor can be used to co-localize Hololens and the Spot robot, in order to use it we used the Microsoft Azure Spatial Anchors package.
 When creating anchors, we first check if there are any existing anchors in the desired location, if there are not, we create a new anchor.
 Every time before sending positions, we transform the position into the anchor's local space.
 We could do this directly by calling \textit{anchor.transform.InverseTransformPoint()}.
 Because of the different coordinate systems used in Unity~\cite{unity} and Anchor~\cite{spatial_anchor}, we need to manually change the position we send from (x,y,z) to (z,-x,y).

-\subsubsection{User Interface}
+\textbf{User Interface.}

-\paragraph{Voice Control.} Voice commands provide simple and flexible ways to interact with the environment.
+\textit{Voice Control.} Voice commands provide simple and flexible ways to interact with the environment.
 To enable it in our application, we utilize the speech input system in MRTK~\cite{MRTK} together with the \textit{SpeechInputHandler} component.
 Different voice commands are specified in the \textit{MixedRealityToolkit object $>$ Input $>$ Speech} settings.
 Detailed response functions are set in the \textit{SpeechInputHandler} bounded to objects that handle the activities.
 For example, as the \textit{RosPublisher} object handles robot-related commands, one \textit{SpeechInputHandler} component is added there, and corresponding reacting functions are specified.
 To ensure that the voice recognition module works properly, a speech confirmation tooltip prefab is enabled.
-When a voice command is detected, a small box with the corresponding recognized command pops up in the view as shown in \Cref{fig:speech_tooltip}.
+When a voice command is detected, a small box with the corresponding recognized command pops up in the view as shown in Fig.~\ref{fig:speech_tooltip}.